Skip to main content

 Health Outreach supports marginalised and vulnerable adults into mainstream health services across Suffolk.
 This includes:

-We are a multi-disciplinary team made up of general and mental health nurses, social workers, outreach practitioners, support staff, a qualified psychological practitioner, a drug & alcohol trainer and locum GP sessions.
+We are a multi-disciplinary team made up of general and mental health nurses, social workers, outreach practitioners, support staff and a qualified psychological wellbeing therapist for Refugees.

 Service Information